NEW JERSEY WAREHOUSE

 At completion of the pilot, supplementary technology upgrades and further product testing, as well analysis and marketing; will be undertaken prior to a global release Q4 2019.

+Building on from our first pilot, we will continue to bring greater transparency and efficiency throughout the coffee value chain.
 Our efficient, transparent and secure online marketplace will benefit all participant in the coffee supply chain, including consumers who want to know where their coffee came from and if farmers received a fair price.
-This pilot will also address the coffee industry’s key challenges:
+Further pilots will address the coffee industry’s key challenges:

 NO BARGAINING POWER